Evolution is Driven by Natural Autoencoding: Reframing Species, Interaction Codes, Cooperation, and Sexual Reproduction: Basic Definitions

-Arrangements bear information; but an arrangement by itself has no meaning unless it interacts with other arrangements to produce some effect~\cite{cohen2006informationallandscapesInArt,cohen2000tendingAdamsGarden}.
-The consequences of the interactions of structured information constitute the \textit{meaning} of the information.
-Written words, for example, have no meaning unless somebody or some thing can read them.
-A sequence of DNA, too, bears information that only gains meaning through expressed interactions including transcription and translation~\cite{cohenAtlanEfroni2001geneticsAsExplanation}.
-Interaction extracts meaning from information.

-\textit{Matter} itself is a product of interaction: the nuclei of atoms are created by interactions between fundamental particles; atoms are formed by interactions between nuclei and electrons; and molecules are formed by interactions between atoms.
+Matter can be viewed as a product of interaction: the nuclei of atoms are created by interactions between fundamental particles; atoms are formed by interactions between nuclei and electrons; and molecules are formed by interactions between atoms.

-So we must conclude that anything made of atoms or molecules, including living entities and the biosphere itself, is made of interactions.
-As stated by Feynman~\cite{gleick1993geniusFeynman} and others ~\cite{rovelli2018realityInteraction}, interactions constitute reality.
+So one can conclude that anything made of atoms or molecules, including living entities and the biosphere itself, is made of interactions.
+As stated by Feynman~\cite[In Prologue]{gleick1993geniusFeynman} and others ~\cite{rovelli2018realityInteraction} interactions constitute reality.
+This view is also in line with the relational philosophy of Leibniz and Whitehead~\cite{igamberdiev2018Leibniz},\cite[Ch.18]{routledge2009metaphysics}.